CEO & Founder

 Why doesn’t my local Process Server have connections in your area?

 Nelson Tucker started the company in 1978 with a focus on Southern California.
 Soon after, attorneys requested service in other areas of the state and throughout the United States.
-In 1984, a network of private process servers was formed to handle service of process throughout North America.
+Later, a network of private process servers was formed to handle service of process throughout North America.

 Today, service can be completed anywhere in the world!
 Process Service Network has developed a reliable network of experienced and professional private process servers who offer their services at reduced rates.
 Just one call to Process Service Network will result in service anywhere!